pydicom/pylibjpeg-openjpeg/README.md

 [openjpeg](https://github.com/uclouvain/openjpeg), with a focus on use as a plugin for [pylibjpeg](http://github.com/pydicom/pylibjpeg).

-Linux, OSX and Windows will all supported.
+Linux, OSX and Windows will all be supported.

 ### Installation
 #### Dependencies